horeilly1101/deriv/README.md

 ## Polymorphic Design

-Definition: An **Expression** is the broad data structure that allows us to put functions together and take their derivatives.
+Definition: **Expression** is the data structure that allows us to put functions together and take their derivatives.
 Every function is an implementation of an Expression -- this is the key design detail that glues the project together.
 It is implemented by

 - *Mult*: a mult is a list of expressions, multiplied together
 - *Add*: an add is a list of expressions, added together